Adoption: Adopting to create a family

 Taken together, these trends resulted in a new American model for adoption.
 Following its Roman predecessor, Americans severed the rights of the original parents while making adopters the new parents in the eyes of the law.
 Two innovations were added: 1) adoption was meant to ensure the "best interests of the child", the seeds of this idea can be traced to the first American adoption law in Massachusetts, and 2) adoption became infused with secrecy, eventually resulting in the sealing of adoption and original birth records by 1945.
 The origin of the move toward secrecy began with Charles Loring Brace, who introduced it to prevent children from the Orphan Trains from returning to or being reclaimed by their parents.
 Brace feared the impact of the parents' poverty, in general, and Catholic religion, in particular, on the youth.
 This tradition of secrecy was carried on by the later Progressive reformers when drafting of American laws.

 The number of adoptions in the United States peaked in 1970.
-It is uncertain what caused the subsequent decline.
-Likely contributing factors in the 1960s and 1970s include a decline in the fertility rate, associated with the introduction of the pill, the completion of legalization of artificial birth control methods, the introduction of federal funding to make family planning services available to the young and low-income, and the legalization of abortion.
-In addition, the years of the late 1960s and early 1970s saw a dramatic change in society's view of illegitimacy and in the legal rights of those born outside of wedlock.
+The years of the late 1960s and early 1970s saw a dramatic change in society's view of illegitimacy and in the legal rights of those born outside of wedlock.
 In response, family preservation efforts grew so that few children born out of wedlock today are adopted.
 Ironically, adoption is far more visible and discussed in society today, yet it is less common.

 The American model of adoption eventually proliferated globally.
 England and Wales established their first formal adoption law in 1926.
 The Netherlands passed its law in 1956.
 Sweden made adoptees full members of the family in 1959.
 West Germany enacted its first laws in 1977.
 Additionally, the Asian powers opened their orphanage systems to adoption, influenced as they were by Western ideas following colonial rule and military occupation.
 In France, local public institutions accredit candidates for adoption, who can then contact orphanages abroad or ask for the support of NGOs.
 The system does not involve fees, but gives considerable power to social workers whose decisions may restrict adoption to "standard" families (middle-age, medium to high income, heterosexual, Caucasian).

 Adoption is today practiced globally.
 The table below provides a snapshot of Western adoption rates.
 Adoption in the United States still occurs at rates nearly three times those of its peers even though the number of children awaiting adoption has held steady in recent years, between 100,000 and 125,000 during the period 2009 to 2018.